Express Entry Immigration to Canada

 Express Entry is a two step process.
 First, candidates file an online “profile” summarizing their qualifications.
 The profile must include test results from one of the three official approved language tests.
 The approved tests are the IELTS and CELPIP for English, and the TEF for French.
 If you have a university degree from outside Canada, you must also include the results of an evaluation (known as an “ECA”) by one of the approved evaluation agencies.
 The profile will also include a summary of your work experience.

 If you meet the minimum requirements, you will then be placed in the Express Entry “pool.”
 Each candidate in the pool will be ranked based on a 1,200 point system known as the Comprehensive Ranking System (“CRS”).
 Up to 600 points are available based on age, work experience, education, and language test results.
-Additional points are awarded for a job offer from a Canadian employer, and for having a brother or sister in Canada, for skills in both English and French, or for a Canadian degree.
+Additional points are awarded for a job offer from a Canadian employer, for having a brother or sister in Canada, for skills in both English and French, or for a Canadian degree.
 Persons with a provincial nomination receive 600 bonus points.

 About every two weeks, Canada conducts a draw.
 The highest ranked applicants receive Invitations to Apply.
 Persons selected in the draw have 60 days to prepare and submit a complete application for permanent residence.
 Due to the short period of time allowed, it is important to have the necessary documents and information available so the application can be submitted on time.
 At the present time, most applicants are receiving immigrant visas within six months of filing their applications.

 Here’s how our staff of experienced professionals will help guide you through the Express Entry system: